-The foremost objective of this course is to present an introduction to the field of consumer behavior, and to illustrate the importance of understanding consumer behavior for marketing managers, advertisers, policy makers, and most importantly, to consumers themselves.
-The course will provide students with basic knowledge about the processes involved when individuals or groups select, purchase, use or dispose of products, services, ideas, or experiences to satisfy needs and desires.
+The foremost objective of this course is to present an introduction to the field of consumer behaviour, and to illustrate the importance of understanding consumer behaviour for marketing managers, advertisers, policy makers, and the consumers themselves.
+The course will provide students with basic knowledge about the processes involved when individuals or groups select products or services.

 School of Business and Law